I love the creative aspects of journaling.

 Why is it Called a Junk Journal?

-It’s called a junk journal because it’s made from junk.
 Don’t let the name deter you.
-Creating something functional and beautiful from what is traditionally considered trash is beautiful.
-It leads to less waste in the environment and can be a work of art on its own.
+Creating something functional and beautiful from what is traditionally considered trash is a wonderful way to reduce waste.
+Junk journals can become works of art in their own right.

 What’s the Difference Between Junk Journaling and Scrapbooking?